 A cigar humidor allows cigars to be kept in the optimal conditions, without losing any of their properties, characteristics, aromas or flavors.
 But, is it possible to also age cigars in the humidor?
-Well, as Pau Donés (may he rest in peace) would say – “It depends.”
+Well, as the late Pau Donés (may he rest in peace) composer and vocalist of the Spanish band Jarabe de Palo, would say – “It depends.”

 What does it depend on?
 Generally speaking, it depends on the environment inside the humidor, the type of tobacco used in the blend of the cigars and the number of cigars you’re storing.
 But yes, it is possible.